StillNotWorking/PG800/README.md

 # PG800C Synthesizer Programmer
-**Clone the PG-800 programmer for Roland JX-10, MKS-70 and JX-8P or get creative.
-Here are some ideas for this library**
+**Clone the PG-800 programmer for Roland JX-10, MKS-70 and JX-8P.
+Or get creative, here are some ideas for this library**

 PG-800C::buzz & possibilities
 -----------------------------